SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

-# Global Governance and Ethics Initiative (name still in progress)

-> [Comments]
-> Context - Governance
-> * Nick Nayfack: The idea of governance as a primary means of capturing this is good.
-Ethics are often embodied in values.
-Values can be challenging to translate into rules.
-Businesses and individuals often ignore or defy rules for the sake of achieving their own objectives.
-Best practices can sometimes mitigate this but it isn't clear or easy.
-Governance just leaves it in the hands of the community to define their practices.
-Their ethics will be implicitly reflected in their governance practices.
->
+# BGI Nexus Starter Document

 The Global Ethics Initiative is an ethics discussion forum, resource sharing, and financing system for AI/AGI development and other emerging/accelerating/exponentially impactful technologies.
 Anyone can contribute to discussions about what AI ethics should be, how AI should be governed.
 Anyone can contribute resources (finances, GPU time, developer time, etc).

 > [Comments]
 > Context - ethics discussion forum,
-> * Nick Nayfack: Is a discussion forum needed for ethics or is it more of a matter of best practices and concerns with AI safety?
+> * Deleted account: Is a discussion forum needed for ethics or is it more of a matter of best practices and concerns with AI safety?
 >

 **Goal: The development of an app/platform that enables anyone anywhere todetermine what abeneficial and inclusive future for humankind and the earth as a wholeshould be, and to contribute to the building of that future.**

 > [Comments]
 > Context - beneficial
-> * Nick Nayfack: Impact initiatives can vary in terms of being beneficial.
+> * Deleted account: Impact initiatives can vary in terms of being beneficial.
 As someone who has worked extensively in impact projects, successful impact occurs when financial or social interactions can be tracked and traced to measurable outcomes.
 For example, $1M of donations has lit up 10,000 homes for 5 hours/day in Nigeria and now 10% more of the population is able to complete college education from home.
 For AGI, this kind of impact is a bit tricky.
 What would the outcomes be?
 Compute is 10% more efficient than centralized data centers and has delivered access to 2M people in developing countries to bring 500,000 new jobs to regional non urban areas?
 Is this beneficial AGI?
 >

 The system will gather the collective intelligence of humanity and synthesize it into a knowledge base which serves as a crowdsourced resource of human wisdom and priorities, and stimulates reflection and action into long-range goals for us as a species.
 Providing opinions and input, and being able to vote on the direction and development of technology as a community provides a sense of agency and participation in the exponential changes occuring in the world.
 This participation can enable humanity as a whole to feel like a part of the emerging future rather than a hapless victim to technological changes overtaking them.

 > [Comments]
 > Context - participation can enable humanity
-> * Nick Nayfack: Qualified participation can enable humanity.
+> * Deleted account: Qualified participation can enable humanity.
 The majority of people have little expertise on what AGI is, and it feels like more effort could be made to help educate people vs. collecting input based on the perception of technologies that are not yet functioning.
 Even internally, ask staff what AGI is and what functionality it actually provides.
 It may be interesting to start there.
 >
 > Context - gather the collective intelligence of humanity
 > * Vanessa Cardui: Heya - I feel like this paragraph should explicitly include a line about the "informed consent" element that Esther has mentioned in the comments.